Qatar Payroll Process: An Overview

 The only accepted currency used in making salary payments is the country’s national currency which is the Qatari riyal.

-- Is bonus or incentives payment mandatory in Qatar?
+Is bonus or incentive payment mandatory in Qatar?

-- What are the items included in End of Service Benefits calculation in Qatar?
+What are the items included in the End of Service Benefits calculation in Qatar?

 - Repatriation ticket if applicable